Ethnology – Field of study catalogue MU

 After successfully completing his/her studies the graduate is able to:

-- describe and identify basic phenomena of traditional Czech culture in its historical development
+- interpret the phenomena of traditional Czech culture in Central European and European settings

 During the course of their studies, students should follow the study catalogue valid for their year of matriculation.
 The study catalogues for the individual years of matriculation are available at the Faculty of Arts website.

-Graduates can (after meeting the conditions for admittance) continue in the Master’s degree programme in Ethnology or in similar fields of study.
+Graduates can (after meeting the conditions for admittance) continue in the doctoral degree study programme in ethnology or similar fields of study.